phamthanhtrang2710-collab/Secure-Enterprise-Networking-Infractructure/docs/01-business-requirements.md

 </p>

 ## Overview
-Verra Technology Inc. is a growing technology company with approximately 250 employees working in various departments.
-Their current network infrastructure lacks partitioning, redundancy, centralized management, and monitoring capabilities.
+This Business Requirements Document (BRD) defines the business objectives, technical requirements, project scope, security expectations, constraints, risks, and success criteria for the design and implementation of a Secure Enterprise Network Infrastructure for Verra Technology Inc.

-This project proposes the design and implementation of a secure, scalable, and highly available enterprise network to support current operations and future business growth.
+The proposed solution aims to provide a secure, scalable, highly available, and easily manageable enterprise network that supports current business operations while meeting the organization's future growth needs.

 ## Business Background
 <table>